GOVTNZ/print-ready/README.md

     ```

 ### Include printready-site.js as a JavaScript Module
 1. Use `printready-site.js` to implement the JavaScript modules from `printready-base.js`.
-The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.

     ```html
     <script src="/path/to/printready-site.js" type="module"></script>
     ```

-**note:** Scripts with `type="module"` automatically behave as if they have the `defer` attribute, meaning they are deferred until after the HTML is fully parsed.

 ## CSS Integration Guide
 The CSS rules include explanatory comments and most rules do not need modification.
 However, you will need to:

 1. Replace `BREADCRUMBS` with your site's CSS selector for breadcrumbs.

 2. Optionally specify which images appear in print view.
-By default, all images are hidden from printed pages, but you can override this behavior by specifying which images should be displayed by replacing `IMAGES_TO_SHOW` in the site CSS file with appropriate CSS selectors for your website.
+By default, all images are hidden from printed pages, but you can override this behavior by specifying which images should be displayed by replacing `IMAGES_TO_SHOW` in the site CSS file with the appropriate CSS selectors for your website.

 3. Specify which elements should be hidden when printing.
-This requires replacing `INSERT_ELEMENTS_TO_HIDE` in the `site` CSS file with the appropriate CSS selectors.
+This requires replacing `INSERT_ELEMENTS_TO_HIDE` in the `site` CSS file with the appropriate CSS selectors for your website.

-### To determine what to hide:
+### Determining what to hide:

 1. Review each page type and component in your website
 2. Apply this principle: "Only print elements that are essential for understanding the page's content or context"